Techtonica/curriculum/testing-and-tdd/backend-testing.md

         .catch(error => console.log(error));
 }

-// And the test...
-describe('Get User tests', () => {
+// We want to test that getUser calls github and returns the user describe('Get User tests', () => {
     it('should get a user by username', () => {
-        // prepare the mocked response
+        // prepare the mocked response; this is what we're instructing the
-        const mockResponse = {
+        // HTTP GET to api.github.com/users to return const mockResponse = {
             id: 583231,
             login: 'octocat',